XOR-LIFE/node-production/README.md

 Node assumes it’s always running in a development environment.
 You can signal Node.js that you are running in production by setting the **`NODE_ENV=production`** environment variable.

-This is usually done by executing the command
+This is usually done by executing this command in terminal
 ```
 export NODE_ENV=production
 ```

-This will make any node app runs in production, but after a machine restart, it will be reverted to development again.
+This will make any node app run in production mode, but after a machine restart, it will be reverted to development again.

 <br>